britecharts/britecharts/README.md

    npm install britecharts d3-selection
 ```

 They also provide some minimal CSS styling, that can be loaded independently or as a bundle.
-Check out our [CDN demo][cdnDemo] page.
+Check out our [CDN demo][cdnDemo] page or our [JSBin][jsbinSandbox] and [CodePen][codepenSandbox] sandbox projects.
+You can also watch [Per Borgen's screencast][screenCast] to see Britecharts in action.

 ## Roadmap
 This project is in active development, if you are interested on helping you can check the [contributing][35] document.
 Review the [issues page][16] for more info on what's coming, to give your feedback, and to vote for your favorite proposals.